 The Device Counter extension shipped with Netcool/OMNIbus v8.1 is designed to assist with entitlement reviews by logging the number of unique systems that have sent events to your Netcool/OMNIbus infrastructure.
-The counts are grouped by device type (Network, Server and Client) and is available from a log file on the Aggregation ObjectServer.
-With a few simple updates this report can be displayed in the DASH and exported quickly to a CSV file, making it easier for an administrators to access and track device counts.
+The counts are grouped by device type (Network, Server and Client) and are available from a log file on the Aggregation ObjectServer.
+With a few simple updates, this report can be displayed in the DASH and exported quickly to a CSV file, making it easier for administrators to access and track device counts.

 In this example, the report data is added to a custom table in the ObjectServer using a custom procedure.
 A Netcool/Impact Data Type is defined to enable the custom table to be read by the UI Data Provider, a DASH Table widget is used to display and format the data.

 The custom table “custom.device_count_report” was created using the below SQL.
 Two “DeviceType*” columns are included, an integer and a string, so icons and the label can be included in each row.